 Solar Charge Controller circuit

 Here SW is the switch.
 This switch can be electronic or relay type depending on the controller situation.
 But let’s guess it is as simple as a switch.
-Now, two voltage need to be sensed, that is why two voltage sensor is required.
+Now, two voltages need to be sensed, that is why two voltage sensors are required.
 Although for the advanced charge controller, there are some other functions for the basic one, this is all we need to have.

 First of all, the controller senses the battery condition.
 If it needs to be charged, it turns on the switch between the solar panel and the battery.
 Afterward, if the battery is fully charged the controller turns this charging switch (between solar panel and battery) off.
 Besides, the controller keeps the switch (between the battery and load) on and if the battery is discharged below a certain level, it turns this load switch off.
 This is how the charge controller works.